constantin9845/AES-128-192-256/README.md

 #### To do
-- output consistent - but wrong output -> key schedule is not correct - debug
+- output consistent - but wrong output -> key schedule is correct
+- verify shift rows and mix cols -> are rows and cols not transposed incorrectly?

 - implement other key length variants